-Figure 1. (a) Diagrammatic representation of a NOAH supersequence, where only one recovery delay (d1) is used for the entire experiment. (b) Conventional 2D NMR data acquisition, where one recovery delay is used per dataset.
+Figure 1. (a) Diagrammatic representation of a NOAH supersequence, which consists of up to five modules but uses only one recovery delay (d1).
+Filled grey bars indicate heteronuclear decoupling during acquisition periods. (b) Conventional 2D NMR data acquisition, where one recovery delay is used per module.

 Virtually all common 2D experiments employed for small molecule characterization have been implemented in NOAH supersequences to date, including HMBC, HSQC, HSQC‐TOCSY, HMQC, COSY, TOCSY, NOESY, and ROESY.
 Each module is given a unique abbreviation, usually one letter long (e.g., ‘B’ for HMBC, ‘S’ for HSQC, ‘M’ for HMQC, ‘C’ for COSY) and occasionally sub/superscripted (e.g., ‘ST’ for HSQC‐TOCSY).
 The combinatorial nature of NOAH experiments means that there are a very large number of conceivable supersequences ranging from NOAH‐2 to NOAH‐5 (where the suffix indicates the number of modules); the use of parallel “p-NOAH” supersequences[24] extends this maximum number even further.

-For optimal data quality in terms of both sensitivity and artifact minimization, there are certain conditions on NOAH supersequences.
-Specifically, NOAH modules placed earlier in a supersequence should ideally only excite the magnetization it needs, leaving all other magnetization sources untouched.
+For optimal data quality in terms of both sensitivity and artifact minimization, there are certain restrictions on NOAH supersequences.
+Specifically, NOAH modules placed earlier in a supersequence should ideally only excite the magnetization they need, leaving all other magnetization sources untouched; as long as this is obeyed, the resulting NOAH spectra effectively have the same sensitivity as conventional experiments.
 As an example, in the NOAH‐2 SC supersequence (comprising HSQC and COSY modules), the 1H–13C HSQC module is designed to excite only the 1H nuclei directly attached to the 1.1%‐natural abundance 13C, and leave all other proton magnetization (the “bulk magnetization”) in the equilibrium state, i.e., along the +z-axis.[14]
 A 1H–1H COSY module (or TOCSY, or NOESY, etc.) can then draw on this bulk magnetization, with almost no loss in sensitivity and without having to wait for the 12C‐bound protons to relax.
-Conversely, if the COSY module were placed first, the 13C‐bound proton magnetization would not survive for use in the HSQC: thus, the HSQC module in a NOAH‐2 CS would display severe sensitivity losses, as compared to in a NOAH‐2 SC.
-More subtle factors also abound, such as in the SBC sequence,[16] where COSY intensities are modulated by T2 relaxation and JHH evolution.
-The alternative BSC arrangement,[17] especially with isotropic “ASAP” mixing applied before the COSY, circumvents this issue and has become the preferred implementation for HMBC/HSQC combinations.[18]
+Conversely, if the COSY module were placed first, the 13C‐bound proton magnetization would not survive for use in the HSQC: thus, the HSQC module in a NOAH‐2 CS would display severe sensitivity losses compared to a NOAH‐2 SC.
+More subtle factors also apply, such as in the SBC sequence,[16] where COSY intensities are modulated by T2 relaxation and JHH evolution.
+The alternative BSC arrangement,[17] especially with isotropic “ASAP” mixing applied before the COSY module, circumvents this issue and has become the preferred implementation for HMBC/HSQC combinations.[18]
+Although the HMBC and COSY modules in this supersequence excite the same magnetization pool, the resulting sensitivity losses in the COSY spectrum are readily tolerated as it has a far greater intrinsic sensitivity compared to the HMBC spectrum.